 Group 3: QdXdXXX and lower – are essentially poor flush hands

-Good suited hands will have 2 cards of a suit including the ace, making nut flush draws vs lesser flushes possible, with you obviously holding the stronger of those two.
-Group 2 hands are just about playable with the nut flush draw a little less likely to hit in both cases.
+Good suited hands have two cards of a suit including the ace, making nut flush draws vs lesser flushes possible, with you obviously holding the stronger of those two.
+Group 2 hands are just about playable, with the nut flush draw a little less likely to hit in both cases.

-With group 3 flush hands, there really is no merit in playing them because all you are doing is exposing yourself to the reverse implied odds of you hitting your flush but being up against a better flush.
+With Group 3 flush hands, there really is no merit in playing them because all you are doing is exposing yourself to the reverse implied odds of hitting your flush but being up against a better flush.

 Starting hands with wraps

-The best starting hands have a bit of a combination of the above.
-Ideally you would have a hand that falls into two group 1s, or a Group 1 plus a Group 2.
+The best starting hands have a combination of the above.
+Ideally, you would have a hand that falls into two Group 1s, or a Group 1 plus a Group 2.

-But try to make sure that at least 4 of the cards are working together somehow.
-A mini combo if you will.
-For example QQT9X.
+But try to make sure that at least four of the cards are working together somehow.
+A mini combo, if you will.
+For example, QQT9X.
 So the QQ is your group 1 qualifier, but the T9 adds a little extra power with the straight possibilities.

-If your wrap hand doesn’t contain an ace then you are really looking to have one of two things.
-Either the top end of a particular straight draw, or a combination of a straight/straight-draw and 2 paired cards to give you a redraw.
+If your wrap hand doesn’t contain an ace, then you are really looking to have one of two things.
+Either the top end of a particular straight draw, or a combination of a straight/straight-draw and two paired cards to give you a redraw.
 Say if you hit the straight on the flop or the turn, this is still pretty vulnerable in 5-card Omaha.

 Having a redraw to a full house adds an extra safety net, either by you hitting the full house or by your blockers lessening the chance of someone else hitting one.

-If you have a hand with two group 1s, or a group 1 and a group 2, then you should always raise preflop.
-Your main aim is to built the initial pot to a size that becomes attractive and likely to lead to much more expensive floats and draws when the action gets to post flop.
+If you have a hand with two Group 1s, or a Group 1 and a Group 2, then you should always raise preflop.
+Your main aim is to build the initial pot to a size that becomes attractive and likely to lead to much more expensive floats and draws when the action gets to post flop.

-With a flush draw you are almost always looking to hold the nut flush draw to the ace.
-Drawing to anything less is really a recipe for disaster unless you’re playing a very loose opponent.
-If you have a weaker flush draw, make sure you have hit at least top 2 pair, because at least then your flush cards act as blockers and your 2 pairs have a reasonable chance of holding against a nut flush draw.
+With a flush draw, you are almost always looking to hold the nut flush draw to the ace.
+Drawing to anything less is really a recipe for disaster, unless you’re playing a very loose opponent.
+If you have a weaker flush draw, make sure you hit at least top two pair.
+That way, your flush cards act as blockers and your two pairs have a reasonable chance of holding against a nut flush draw.

-If you have just a straight or straight draw then make sure your cards make up the top end of the straight, extending it fully.
-The low end is a recipe for disaster, and even 1 card off the high-end is likely to cost you a lot in the long run.
-For example with 67A8 on the board, having a 5 and a 9 really isn’t that good at all.
+If you have just a straight or straight draw, then make sure your cards make up the top end of the straight, extending it fully.
+The low end is a recipe for disaster, and even one card off the high-end is likely to cost you a lot in the long run.
+For example, with 67A8 on the board, having a 5 and a 9 really isn’t that good at all.

-What you need is something like 9TJxx, so that you have the full extended top end of the straight, but you also retain the nut straight if a 9, ten, or jack comes on the river.
-Be a little careful with flush draws present, and try to hold some blockers to the flush if you are going to stack off hoping the straight will hold.
-They will also act as a redraw if up against a player with the same nut straight.
+What you need is something like 9TJxx.
+That way, you have the full extended top end of the straight, but retain the nut straight if a 9, ten, or jack comes on the river.
+Be a little careful when flush draws present, and try to hold some blockers to the flush if you are going to stack off hoping the straight will hold.
+They can also act as a redraw if up against a player with the same nut straight.